7 Ways to Get Rid of Period Cramps

 Using Hormonal Birth Control

 By definition, hormonal birth control can prevent ovulation.
 If the uterine lining is not shedding, then a woman may not experience the pain associated with this process.
-The connection between severe menstrual cramps and birth control is explored more in-depth in a study published in the Journal of Women’s Health.
+The connection between severe menstrual cramps and birth control is explored more in-depth in a Journal of Women’s Health study.

 Sex for Period Cramps